Home » Blog » Entrepreneurship » How to Become a Freelance Photographer in 2018

 3. The Word of Mouth Power

-While photography is digitally processed service, it still requires a physical interaction.
+While photography is a digitally processed service, it still requires physical interaction.
 That’s why the greatest way to spread the word in your local community is through other people.
 So, how can you achieve it?

 • Print some business cards.
 Having business cards that you can give to your friends and family members can be an effective way to generate new customers for a freelancer.
 They can give the card to someone who needs a photographer who’ll later recommend you to their friend and so on and so forth.

 • Make connections.
 Depending on your area of expertise, try to make as many connections with local businesses as possible.
-From wedding planners to marketing agencies, making sure your name is recognizable can result in more recommendation.
+From wedding planners to marketing agencies, making sure your name is recognizable can result in more recommendations.

 4. Freelance Means Responsibility

 While at first, it might seem that being a freelance photographer means you get to do what you want whenever you want, the actual world doesn’t work like that.
-Going freelance means that you bear the full responsibility for your work and your brand.
+Going freelance means that you bear full responsibility for your work and your brand.
 Thus, there are numerous things to consider when becoming a freelancer.

 • Business License and Home Occupation Permit.
 Just like any other business, a freelance photography business needs a license.
 In addition to your business license, you’ll also need a home occupation permit to register as a freelancer.
 Don’t neglect to get all the necessary licenses as you want your work to be transparent and legal.